CrackedPolishedBlackstoneBricksMC/voldeloom/quat_notes/what is using providers.md

 ## LoomGradlePlugin

 * wants the path to the mapped jar (so it can compute the path to the linemapped jar and sources jar, for genSources). uses `Remapper`
   * 🚨WEE WOO🚨 WEE WOO🚨🚨 that is not 1.2.5 safe

-## MigrateMappingsTask

-* wants the mapped jar and intermediary jar for the remapper classpath, so it calls up `Remapper`
-  * 🚨WEE WOO🚨 WEE WOO🚨🚨 that is not 1.2.5 safe

 ## ShimResourcesTask

 * causes `AssetDownloader` to actually download the assets (because theyre not needed just to compile !!)

-## SourceRemapper

-does tis one even work

-* mapped/intermediary jars for the classpath (`Remapper`)

 # or to put that another way

 ## `Remapper` "the mapped jar" or "the intermediary jar" which is maybe not 1.2.5 clean

 * LoomGradlePlugin wiring up gensources tasks
-* MigrateMappingsTask
-* SourceRemapper

 ## `VanillaDependencyFetcher` asset index